slaclab/sdf-docs/accounts.md

   d) Include your affiliation and other contextual information for your request in the "Notes" field, then click submit.

-  e) A computing czar for the S3DF facility you requested access to will review your request. **Once approved by a facility czar**, you shall receive an email of successful registration.
+  e) A computing Czar for the S3DF Facility you requested access to will review your request. **Once approved by a facility czar**, you shall receive an email of successful registration.

-?> Your S3DF facility computing czar may have already pre-registered your account in S3DF.
-Please log in to https://coact.slac.stanford.edu to activate your account.
+?> Your S3DF facility computing czar may have already pre-registered your account in S3DF so that the above step of Requesting access to a Facility in Coact is not necessary.
+In such cases, you will instead receive an email asking for you to log in to https://coact.slac.stanford.edu to activate your account.

 ## Managing your SLAC Account :id=managing-account